CompuTec/processforce-docs/current/developer-guide/processforce-objects.md

 # ProcessForce objects (User-Defined Objects)

-Here you can find SQL queries that return information on all of the objects (tables, fields) of the ProcessForce solution.
+Here, you will find SQL queries that retrieve information on all objects (tables and fields) within the ProcessForce solution.

 ---

-To display all header fields of Master Data / Document of ProcessForce, use the following SQL query:
+To display all header fields of Master Data / Document in ProcessForce, use the following SQL query:

 ```sql
 -- Object title (header) fields